 A lot of clients only look at the bottom line when deciding whether or not to use your hosting or choose their own company.
 However much we point out the extra features such as backups with free restores and free staging sites, a lot of our clients still feel that £25/month is too expensive.
 This may seem crazy if they’re paying you thousands for their website, but that’s how it is!

-- Either design the website directly on WP Engine or upload it to WP Engine when it’s ready to show the client.
-Their first impressions of the site will be that it’s fast to load, so anything else will be a disappointment once they’ve seen it on WP Engine.
+- Either design the website directly on WP Engine or upload it to WP Engine.
+Do this when it’s ready to show the client.
+Their first impressions of the site will be that it’s fast to load.
+Anything else will be a disappointment once they’ve seen it on WP Engine.

 - Before you migrate the site to the client’s host, run a website speed test of the homepage at https://tools.pingdom.com/.
 A few tips on recording the best possible speed:

-- Log into your WP Engine account and activate all their performance features such as CDN and Object Caching (these are on the ‘Utilities’ page).
+- Log into your WP Engine account.
+Activate all their performance features such as CDN and Object Caching (these are on the ‘Utilities’ page).

 - Run 5 tests and work out the average – for some reason the first test is often slower than subsequent tests.

 - Select the Pingdom server closest to you.